Raptors parade trophy through Toronto, uncertainty lingers

 In an interview last week that took place after the Raptors celebrated with beer and champagne in the locker room, Leonard said the victory was something "the Raptors can build on."

-Some took the separation of Leonard from the Raptors as a sign he's as good as gone, likely to his home state of California and the Clippers.
+Some interpreted those words -- he didn't say "we" -- as a sign he's as good as gone, likely to his home state of California and the Clippers.

 Raptors head coach Nick Nurse said everyone is guessing at this point, and he's not even sure Leonard knows where he'll play in 2019-20.